• Wen-Ting Huang, piano

 Dr. Huang is a passionate advocate for wholistic musical training encompassing piano techniques integrating anatomic awareness, musical stylistic studies, and compositional analytical approaches within social historical context.
 Her students are laureates at the regional and national piano competitions, SYMF, SCJBF, Glendale Piano Competition, Satori Young Pianist Contest, and American Protégé Competition.
 Dr. Huang serves as a clinician for festivals, masterclasses, and competitions at the regional and national music teachers’ associations and chamber music programs, MTAC, MTNA, SCJBF, and SYM, to name a few in California.

-As a fervent promoter of chamber music, Dr. Huang frequently performs in chamber concerts.
-The artists she has collaborated with include musicians from the LA Philharmonic, Los Angeles Chamber Orchestra, Long Beach Symphony Orchestra, Redlands Symphony Orchestra, Pasadena Symphony Orchestra, and Hong Kong Philharmonic Orchestra, as well as with faculty from Colburn School, USC, Arizona State University, University of Colorado-Boulder, Indiana University, and Chinese Culture University Taiwan, as well as solo recitalists Christine Jennings, Cory Cerovcek, Ittai Shapira, Jeffrey Noel Lastrapes, Wendy Law, Maksim Velichkin, Nokuthula Ngwenyama, and soprano Maria Jetta, among others.
+As a fervent promoter for chamber music, Dr. Huang frequently performs in chamber concerts.
+The artists she has collaborated with include musicians from the LA Philharmonic, Los Angeles Chamber Orchestra, Long Beach Symphony Orchestra, Redlands Symphony Orchestra, Pasadena Symphony Orchestra, and Hong Kong Philharmonic Orchestra, as well as with faculty from Colburn School, USC, Arizona State University, University of Colorado-Boulder, Indiana University, and Chinese Culture University Taiwan.

-Dr. Huang received her BM/artist diploma and MM in piano performance from Hochschule für Musik und darstellende Kunst Wien in Vienna, Austria, with musicology minor from Vienna University.
-She received her doctoral degree in piano performance from Indiana University Bloomington under Menahem Pressler.
-Dr. Huang currently directs keyboard studies, collaborative and piano ensemble, and piano chamber music at California State University, San Bernardino, and serves as a piano faculty at Pasadena City College.
-She chairs the Inland Empire branch of Junior Chamber Music, with which she made an international tour to Germany in the summer of 2022.
+Dr. Huang received her Doctor of Music in Piano Performance from Indiana University Bloomington under Menahem Pressler and her MM and BM degree in Piano Performance from Hochschule für Musik und darstellende Kunst Vienna, Austria.
+Dr. Huang directs the Keyboard Studies, Collaborative and Piano Ensemble, and piano chamber music programs at California State University, San Bernardino, and serves as Assistant Adjunct Professor at Pasadena City College.
+She chairs the Inland Empire branch of Junior Chamber Music with which she went on an international tour to Germany in summer 2022.